Registering a trademark in Europe.

 Nice Classification is a system of classifying goods and services for the purpose of registering trademarks.
 It is updated every five years and its of the system groups products into 45 classes (classes 1-34 include goods and classes 35-45 embrace services), and allows users seeking to trademark a good or service to choose from these classes as appropriate.
 Since the system is recognized in numerous countries, this makes applying for trademarks internationally a more streamlined process.

 The goods and services the applicant seeks protection for are reviewed to see if they have been correctly classified and their nature has been clearly indicated.
-If the applicant have used the Harmonised Database for classification, then its list of goods and/or services will be accepted automatically.
+If the applicant used the TMClass for classification, then its list of goods and/or services will be accepted automatically.

 Publication.